 With Lyme Disease on the rise, taking precautions when heading outside every time is essential in keeping ticks off of you.
 Living in the North East we are in a hot spot for ticks.
 I use YaYa Organics TICK BAN every time we head outside.
 It is not overpowering with a smell and it is safe on kids of all ages as well as pets.
 Along with using TICK BAN I also do a tick check every night on Little Girl to make sure she is safe.

 Nothing spoils a good time like being chased down by bugs.
 Mosquitos are primed to us all summer long!
 When we can’t catch a break from them, enjoying the summer weather and playing outside with our children becomes so much harder because you’re faced with the worry of being attacked by a swarm of them every time you move.
 Nearly everyone is sensitive to mosquito bites.
 Although rare, some mosquitos carry diseases such as:

 - dengue fever

 - meningitis, or brain and spinal cord inflammation

 Prevention is the best thing.
 I use California Baby Bug Repellent.
 It is safe to use on small children as does not contain harsh chemicals that could harm the skin.

 As summer gets into full swing keep you and your loved ones safe on the outside.
 Prevention is key.
-If you do have an exposure to ticks or a mosquito bite gone rouge it is best to have it checked out by your doctor.
+If you do have exposure to ticks or a mosquito bite gone rogue it is best to have it checked out by your doctor.